 (i) a complaint is an expression of dissatisfaction about how you have been treated, something the University has done or not done, or about the standard of service provided by or on behalf of the University.
 When considering making a complaint you should compare your experience against what the University undertook to provide, or what you might reasonably have expected, and consider how your expectations were not met.
-A complaint is also Handbook of Student Regulations (Taught Programmes) 2024-25: Section 10 the way in which to express concerns about the supervision received (e.g. for a dissertation).
+A complaint is also the way in which to express concerns about the supervision received (e.g. for a dissertation).
 Such complaints should be lodged as soon as possible in order that appropriate actions may be taken, and in any event, before submission of work for assessment.
 Complaints usually involve seeking an identifiable outcome to resolve the issue.
 Academic remedy is possible as an outcome if it is proven that you have been academically disadvantaged as a result of unsatisfactory treatment or service by the University - you should not be required to submit a separate academic appeal in order to obtain such a remedy;